Prodge/weather/README.md

 ####Use
 - Simply type 'weather' in your prefered terminal followed by your desired arguments
-- weather will take the following arguments:
+- weather will take the following options:
     - -s [sec]: (subscribe) will ping for and reprint your specified weather information every [sec] seconds
     - -c [city]: Specifies the city to get weather information for
     - -C [lat,lon]: Specifies the coordinates to get weather information for (coordinates will overide the city if both are used)